-- Cardiac tamponade is a medical emergency and needs to be treated immediately.
+- It is a medical emergency and needs to be treated immediately.

-- Cardiac tamponade occurs when the pericardial fluid level rises above 200 ml rapidly, or 2000 ml slowly in the pericardial cavity.
+- It occurs when the pericardial fluid level rises above 200 ml rapidly, or 2000 ml slowly in the pericardial cavity.

-- The 3 cardinal signs specific for cardiac tamponade are: Decreased heart sounds, decreased blood pressure, and distended jugular veins (collectively known as the Beck’s triad).
+- The 3 cardinal signs specific for the tamponade are: Decreased heart sounds, decreased blood pressure, and distended jugular veins (collectively known as Beck’s triad).

 - Cardiomegaly is seen on a chest x-ray.

-- Cardiac tamponade ECG findings specific for cardiac tamponade include sinus tachycardia, electrical Alternans, and low voltages.
+- ECG findings include sinus tachycardia, electrical Alternans, and low voltages.

 - A percutaneous pericardiocentesis is indicated for almost all the patients as the initial treatment in acute emergencies.